7 Misconceptions About Amazon Sharing Your Account Details with California

-It is true there may be legislative changes in the future (as with every state), but that does not change the fact that inventory stored in California creates sales tax nexus.
-This misconception comes into play because there are certain e-commerce groups fighting that the responsibly to collect and remit sales tax should be on Amazon, not the third-party seller.
-This includes discussions about who is the retailer and why third-party sellers should not be held liable for past sales tax.
+There may indeed be legislative changes in the future (as with every state), but that does not change the fact that California’s inventory creates sales tax nexus.
+This misconception comes into play because certain e-commerce groups are fighting to collect and remit sales tax on Amazon, not the third-party seller.
+This includes discussions about who the retailer is and why third-party sellers should not be held liable for past sales tax.
 In the end, as with any state, the key question is, “how does the state interpret inventory held by a third-party seller?
 Does that create sales tax nexus as an out-of-state seller?
-Does the state require or prefer I collect and remit sales tax, so that the state does not have to audit residents for use tax remittance?
-The key is to separate your opinion of the current facts from how things may be different in the future.
-If you were selling during the time in question and were not in compliance with California sales tax rules, that is a big issue and compliance is recommended ASAP.
+Does the state require or prefer I collect and remit sales tax so that the state does not have to audit residents to use tax remittance?
+The key is to separate your opinion of the current facts from how things may differ in the future.
+If you were selling during the time in question and were not in compliance with California sales tax rules, that is a big issue, and compliance is recommended ASAP.
 Here is a link to California’s legislative calendar. http://www.legislature.ca.gov/the_state_legislature/calendar_and_schedules/calendar_schedules.html

-If you are under the threshold of California sales levels, even with stock or inventory, you don’t have a requirement to collect and remit sales tax.
+If you are under the threshold of California sales levels, you don’t have a requirement to collect and remit sales tax even with stock or inventory.

-It is true that California has a threshold of sales for sales tax, for click-through and affiliate nexus, but it has not adopted any economic nexus guidelines like so many other states have since the June U.S. Supreme Court Case, Wayfair vs South Dakota.
+California indeed has a threshold of sales for sales tax for click-through and affiliate nexus.
+Still, it has not adopted any economic nexus guidelines like so many other states have since the June U.S. Supreme Court Case, Wayfair vs. South Dakota.

 California has nexus provisions (A. B. 28) for both click-through and affiliate nexus.
 The definition now includes any retailer who enters into an agreement with a person in California in which the person directly or indirectly refers potential purchasers of tangible personal property to the retailer in exchange for a commission or other consideration, whether through an internet link, website, or otherwise.
 The limit is reached when it’s over $10K in the preceding 12 months with a person or persons within the state or total cumulative sales over $1-Million in the previous 12 months.

-The MTC.gov published a white paper where the states and marketplace facilitators made recommends that will take third-party sellers off the hook for sales tax in California and other states.
+The MTC.gov published a white paper where the states and marketplace facilitators made recommendations to take third-party sellers off the hook for sales tax in California and other states.

-It is true that the MTC.gov published a white paper after two months of discussions and recommendations that impact third-party sellers, but the big point is that Richard Cram, the head of the MTC, said, “The White Paper is Recommendations for States to CONSIDER, does NOT mean States will Follow or Implement.”
+The MTC.gov indeed published a white paper after two months of discussions and recommendations that impact third-party sellers.
+Still, the big point is that Richard Cram, the head of the MTC, said, “The White Paper is Recommendations for States to CONSIDER, does NOT mean States will Follow or Implement.”
 This is a proposed white paper, not legislative changes.
 See the recommendations from the white paper, which are great news for sellers.
 Now let’s see which states adopt which parts, if any, going into 2019.
-Keep in mind, this does not change any current legislative guidelines in any of the states.
+Keep in mind.
+This does not change any current legislative guidelines in any of the states.

-Amazon is already collecting and remitting sales tax in some states, so they will do the same in California.
+Amazon is already collecting and remitting sales tax in some states to do the same in California.

-Don’t worry because of the June Wayfair vs South Dakota case, you just need to register for a sales tax permit in the states with an October 1st.
+Don’t worry.
+Because of the June Wayfair vs. South Dakota case, you need to register for a sales tax permit in the states with an October 1st.

-This is another misconception that is focused on the fact that several states knew economic nexus laws took place October 1st, and after that date when you pass the threshold of sales or units, you would need to register in the state to collect and remit sales tax.
+This is another misconception that is focused on the fact that several states knew economic nexus laws took place on October 1st.
+After that date, when you pass the threshold of sales or units, you would need to register in the state to collect and remit sales tax.
 Like most things, this is true, but you don’t have the full story.
 This does not replace physical nexus.
 If you already had stock in a state that adopted new economic nexus laws as of Oct 1st, 2018, that means your registration date would be the date you first had nexus and sales after that date, which is usually the same month.
-If you use an October 1st date, you may be committing fraud by using the wrong date on the sales tax application (which is online in most states).
+If you use an October 1st date, you may be committing fraud using the wrong date on the sales tax application (which is online in most states).

-Because of the SCOTUS Wayfair decision in June, physical nexus is no longer an issue in regard to sales tax.
+Because of the SCOTUS Wayfair decision in June, physical nexus is no longer an issue regarding sales tax.

-This is simply not true.
+This is not true.
 Economic nexus guidelines are in addition to physical nexus, not instead of.
-If you do not have any physical nexus in a state, then you need to track the economic nexus guidelines for the states that have them in place or coming soon.
+If you do not have any physical nexus in a state, you need to track the states’ economic nexus guidelines that have them in place or coming soon.
 But if you had physical stock in a state prior to the passing of the new economic nexus sales or unit limits in states, that would be your start date to collect and remit sales taxes.

-New Proposed Changes are Coming Soon, so Just Hang on and Don’t do Anything.
+New Proposed Changes are Coming Soon, so Hang on and Don’t Do Anything.

-In the end, know the facts about Amazon sharing your Seller Central information, is what is most important.
-If you have sales tax nexus in a state, most common is physical nexus (stock), economic nexus (sales or units threshold), notice and reporting states (also a threshold, but big fines if you do not follow the reporting rules; so, registering to collect and remit is recommended) and finally the marketplace facilitator rules where some companies, such as Amazon, have agreed to collect and remit sales tax on behalf of sellers after a certain date and sales threshold.
-It is possible a state may have all four rules and you have to determine which one you crossed first and your responsibility to either register and file returns and or to collect and remit.
+In the end, know the facts about Amazon sharing your Seller Central information is what is most important.
+If you have sales tax nexus in a state, the most common are physical nexus, economic nexus, notice and reporting states, and finally, the marketplace facilitator rules.
+This is where some companies, such as Amazon, have agreed to collect and remit sales tax on behalf of sellers after a certain date and sales threshold.
+A state may have all four rules, and you have to determine which one you crossed first and your responsibility to either register and file returns and or to collect and remit.

 Sales Tax System will guide you through these and all the complex steps before and after registering for sales tax.